aforward9600/pokemonpalette/README.md

   - Fixed skipping move-learn on level-up glitch.
      - when gaining multiple levels at a time, each in-between level is incrementally checked for moves learned
      - this prevents a pkmn from skipping learnable moves if gaining multiple levels in battle
+	 - Also does this when evolving via level-up for the new evolution's movelist
   - Burn & Paralyze stat penalties are now properly applied after Speed & Attack stats get updated/recalculated
   - Badge stat-ups don't get stacked anymore
   - If player is frozen, the hyperbeam recharge bit is now cleared